HA(L)-3: The birth of the HA(L)-3 and the Seawolves

 In 1966, rotary wing support was originated as part of the response to the ongoing war in South Vietnam.
 Starting with Helicopter Combat Support Squadron ONE (HC-1), detachments of helicopter gunships transferred to the Navy to conduct combat operations in the Mekong Delta region of South Vietnam.
 HC-1 operated two-aircraft detachments of Army UH-1B gunships, staged from shore bases and patrol craft tenders.
 Providing a quick reaction, close air support (CAS) role for units of the Brown-water Navy, the effectiveness of the helicopter attack mission was quickly realized.

 In response, the Navy began to widen the mission requirements.
-This created a need for a specific Squadron in support of the mission requirements.
-In April 1967, HC-1 was divided into four separate units, Helicopter Combat Support Squadron THREE (Navy Vertical Replenishment), Helicopter Combat Support Squadron FIVE and Helicopter Combat Support Squadron SEVEN (Navy Combat Search and Rescue) and Helicopter Attack Squadron (Light) 3 (HAL-(3)), nicknamed the Seawolves.
+This created a need for a specific squadron in support of the mission requirements.
+In April 1967, HC-1 was divided into four separate units, Helicopter Sea Combat Squadron THREE (Navy Vertical Replenishment), Helicopter Combat Support Squadron Five, Helicopter Combat Support Squadron Seven (Navy Combat Search and Rescue), and Helicopter Attack Squadron (Light) 3, nicknamed the Seawolves.

 In 1966, the Navy sent a message fleet-wide, asking for volunteer Naval Aviators to man HA(L)-3.
 From the response, eighty Aviators were chosen to be the first "Seawolves" and transferred to Vietnam.
 On 1 April 1967, HA(L)-3 was officially established in South Vietnam under the command of LCDR Joseph B. Howard.

 The wolf on the patch was inspired by the lion logo on a Löwenbräu beer can; a trident as a symbol for the Navy was added, and a shield with a spade as a symbol for death with red and yellow colours as found on the flag of South Vietnam.